GetStream/stream-chat-swift/docusaurus/docs/iOS/guides/working-with-user.md

 let config = ChatClientConfig(apiKey: <# Your API Key Here #>)
 let chatClient = ChatClient(config: config, tokenProvider: tokenProvider)
 ```
 and `ChatClient` will handle the rest, it'll call your closure whenever it needs a valid token.
-Your closure will be called once per app lifecycle to acquire a valid token (since StreamChat doesn't store JWT tokens) and it'll call the closure whenever the backend reports the token is invalid (ie when expired or revoked).
+Your closure will be called once per app lifecycle to acquire a valid token (since StreamChat doesn't store JWT tokens) and it'll call the closure whenever the backend reports the token is invalid (for example when expired or revoked).

 Since the hosting app "owns" the login/logout logic, whenever a new user logs in, you should call:
 ```swift